meteor-42/wg-install/README.md

 ## WireGuard Install
 WireGuard installer for Ubuntu, Debian, AlmaLinux, Rocky Linux, CentOS and Fedora.

-This script will let you set up your own VPN server in no more than a minute, even if you haven't used WireGuard before.
+This script will let you set up your own VPN server in no more than a minute.

 Run the script and follow the assistant: